Climate and Average Weather Year Round in Orlando Florida, United States

 Orlando is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 4.1 months, from June 10 to October 14, with an average temperature above 79°F. The day of the year with the warmest water is August 30, with an average temperature of 82°F.
+The time of year with warmer water lasts for 4.1 months, from June 10 to October 14, with an average temperature above 79°F. The month of the year in Orlando with the warmest water is August, with an average temperature of 82°F.

-The time of year with cooler water lasts for 3.7 months, from December 19 to April 11, with an average temperature below 71°F. The day of the year with the coolest water is February 25, with an average temperature of 68°F.
+The time of year with cooler water lasts for 3.7 months, from December 19 to April 11, with an average temperature below 71°F. The month of the year in Orlando with the coolest water is February, with an average temperature of 68°F.